-Each person subject to this Ordinance must report all violations identified as a result of self-monitoring to the District by telephone, during normal business hours, to the Industrial Waste Division.
-Enforcement Section Pretreatment and Cost Recovery Section, at (312) 751-3044 or by e-mail to mwrd-ucts@mwrd.org within 24 hours of the time the person becomes aware of such violations.
+Each person subject to this Ordinance must report all violations identified as a result of selfmonitoring to the District by telephone, during normal business hours, to the Industrial Waste Division, Enforcement Section (312) 751-3044 within 24 hours of the time the person becomes aware of such violations.
 For purposes of this reporting requirement, the person will be considered aware of such violations as of the date of the approval and release of the laboratory analyses indicating the violation.
 Said person must also submit the results of three days of repeat analyses to the Director of the District's Monitoring and Research Department within 30 days after becoming aware of the violation together with a complete report on all steps taken to resolve the violation.
 Where the District performs the sampling and analyses in lieu of the industrial user, and if the sampling indicates a violation(s), the District will perform the repeat sampling and analyses unless the District notifies the industrial user of the violation(s) and requires the industrial user to perform the repeat sampling and analyses.